-3.0 Resources, threats, controls and risks framework
+3.0 Assets, threats, controls and risks framework

-3.1 Resources
+3.1 Assets

-Within Abriska, the term resource is used to represent the organisations information and information processing facilities (referred to as 'information assets' within ISO 27001:2005).
-There are standard resource types available, however these can be customised and added to within the system.
+Within Abriska, the term 'asset' is used to represent the organisations information and information processing facilities (referred to as 'information assets' within ISO 27000:2018).
+There are standard asset types available, however these can be customised and added to within the system.

-As Abriska is used for both information security and business continuity, 'Resource' was used to standardise with terminology from ISO 22301.
+As Abriska is used for both information security and business continuity, 'Asset' was used to standardise with terminology from ISO 22301.

-"All assets, people, skills, information, technology (including plant and equipment), premises, and supplies and information (whether electronic or not) that an organization has to have available to use, when needed, in order to operate and meet its objective" Source: ISO 22301:2012
+"All assets, people, skills, information, technology (including plant and equipment), premises, and supplies and information (whether electronic or not) that an organization has to have available to use, when needed, in order to operate and meet its objective" Source: ISO 22301:2019